 C/A is a college preparatory school.
-We know that students with learning differences can learn successfully, and we know what tools and support will help out students to achieve that goal.
+We know that students with ADHD, executive functioning challenges, and mild learning differences can not only learn successfully, they can also thrive!
+We know what tools and support will help our students to achieve that goal.

-We offer a broad-based curriculum, compensatory strategies, and a focus on technology to prepare our students for the challenges of college.
+We offer a broad-based, robust curriculum, compensatory strategies, and a focus on technology to prepare our students for the challenges of college.

 Our students are taught to take personal responsibility for their learning and to self-advocate with confidence.